PatrickEversBW/electron-react-mui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run electron`

+Runs the electron app in development mode.\
+Needs a built React App to run.

+Use `npm run build` to built the React App first.

+### `npm run electron-dev`

+Runs the electron app in development mode.
+Loads the development version of the react app at [http://localhost:3000](http://localhost:3000).

+Use `npm start` first to start the react app.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\